 Solution 1 – Delete temp folder

-A pop-up message that an error related information is stored in temp folder.
+A pop-up message that error-related information is stored in the temp folder.
 However, when you locate and try to open that dmp file, it won’t load.
-So the first attempt you should make is to completely clear out the items that are in the temp directory.
-For many users, cleaning this directory completely bypasses the problem and in doing so, following the steps given.
+So the first attempt you should make is to clear out the items in the temp directory completely.
+For many users, cleaning this directory bypasses the problem and, in doing so, following the steps given.

 Step 1 – Open Run by pressing the Windows + R keys together to exit BitDefender Threat Scanner.
 Type temp in the text field provided and press the Ok button.

 Step 2 – The above operation will open the temp folder, select all the items, and press the Delete key.

 Step 3 – Proceed first, launch Run again, type % temp%, and press Enter to execute.
 This will open the Temp folder for your user account, selecting all the items.
 Finally, press Delete to remove all folder entries.